 Torrential rain has brought flooding and travel disruption to the UK recently.
 It seems that every week, the Met Office issuing weather warnings for heavy rain or thunderstorms.
 But with forecasters predicting drier/sunnier (hard to believe recently) summers, and the typical British weather, flash flooding is on the increase.
 But what should you in a flood?

-If you live in a high-risk area that is prone to flooding, then being prepared is key!
+If you live in a high-risk area that is prone to flooding, then, above all else, being prepared is key!

 Get flood warnings

 The Government has a flood warning system in place and it is a free service to use.